dkavran/PhD/README.md

-# Submitted PhD dissertation: Method for spatiotemporal semantic segmentation of land use on satellite imagery using graph neural networks
+# Submitted PhD dissertation
+**Title:** Method for spatiotemporal semantic segmentation of land use on satellite imagery using graph neural networks

+---

 This repository includes:
 - The abstract of the submitted PhD dissertation,